Hilliard could gain three new hotels just west of Interstate 270 but more planning is required for each proposal, according to city officials.

 Meanwhile, David Meadows, the city's economic-development director, said another hotelier – a competitor of the Hilton brands – is interested in building in the same area.

-InterContinental Hotel Group, whose brands include Holiday Inn and Holiday Inn Express, has submitted an application to the planning-and-zoning commission to build an Avid Hotel at the former McDonald's site at the northwest corner of Cemetery Road and Lyman Drive, Meadows said.
+InterContinental Hotels Group, whose brands include Holiday Inn and Holiday Inn Express, has submitted an application to the planning-and-zoning commission to build an Avid Hotel at the former McDonald's site at the northwest corner of Cemetery Road and Lyman Drive, Meadows said.

 The application for the hotel is expected to be introduced May 10 to the planning-and-zoning commission, he said.